LavaToaster/monorepo/README.md

 # Specify custom options if needed
 bazel run //tools/dotnet/nuget2bazel -- --output-file=/path/to/output.json --package-source=https://your-nuget-source
 ```
+4. Run `bazel mod tidy` to ensure that any new repos are added to your MODULE.bazel file

 The tool will:
 - Search for all packages.lock.json files in your workspace